How to Find a Manufacturer for Your Product Idea

 All.biz

 One of the more popular platforms for connecting buyers and sellers.
-Available in over 24 languages and has a presence in nearly every European country.
+Available in different languages and has a presence in nearly every European country.

 USA

-The US actually remains the world’s second largest manufacturer with a 2010 industrial output of approximately $1,696.7 billion.
+The US actually remains the world’s second-largest manufacturer, with a 2021 industrial output of $2.5 trillion.
 If you want to produce in the country, here’s where you can find help:

-MakersRow dubs itself “the home of American manufacturing”.
-It has a database of over 7,000 factories and neat search tools to find finished products as well as parts.
+MakersRow dubs itself “the home of American manufacturing.”
+It has a database of thousands of factories and neat search tools to find finished products as well as parts.

-The online version of a physical publication (Thomas Register), ThomasNet lists over 700,000 suppliers in US and Canada.
+The online version of a physical publication (Thomas Register), ThomasNet, lists over 500,000 commercial and industrial suppliers.
 Also a great place to find industrial designers and CAD modelers.
-Think of it as yellow pages, but for suppliers.
+Think of it as the Yellow Pages but for suppliers.

 Besides the above, there are a handful of other platforms you can use as well:

-India’s version of Alibaba.
-Best for sourcing apparels, chemicals and medical supplies — product categories India excels at.
+India’s version of Alibaba is best for sourcing apparel, chemicals, and medical supplies—product categories India excels at.

 By now, you should have a large list of prospective manufacturing partners.
 However, we still haven’t tackled the hardest part yet — selecting the right manufacturer from this list of candidates.

-A lot of manufacturers will promise the world but under deliver on the results.
-It is crucial to weed out low-quality candidates and select a partner you can work with in the long-run.
+Many manufacturers promise the world but fail to deliver results.
+It’s vital to filter out low-quality candidates and choose a partner you can collaborate with in the long run.

 Here’s a step-by-step guide to evaluating manufacturers.